Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 * Unit of Measure ("Each" or "Pound").
 Weighted items are per pound
 * Product size
 * Tax rate

-## What We Care About

-Remember, the purpose of this exercise is to have a conversation about your code that is typical of the conversations you’d have at PrestoQ during a pull request.
-PrestoQ values clean, SOLID, maintainable, testable, self-descriptive code with unit tests.

-If you have any questions, please don't hesitate to email ben@prestoq.com

 ______________________________________________________________________________________________________
 <sup><a name="footnote1">1</a></sup> An [example file](../master/input-sample.txt) is included in the GitHub repository for the coding exercise.